kkkueikk/CPP_multithreading_programming/Chapter 2/README.md

         t.join();
     }
 ```
+When you pass arguments to std::thread, it always copies them by default.
+So std::thread t(update_data, data) tries to:

+1. Copy data into the thread's storage (creating a temporary/rvalue)
+2. Pass this temporary copy to update_data(widget_data& data)
+3. But update_data expects a non-const reference, which cannot bind to temporaries

 Therefore when passing reference or pointer to thread func, use `std::ref`
+`std::ref(data)` creates a reference wrapper that tells `std::thread` "don't copy this, pass the actual reference to the original object."

 3. If the arguments are data (e.g. `std::unique_pointer` and `std::thread`) which allow movable but not copyable, will leave the original object empty.
 Besides, use `std::move()` to move named value.